Feedback Print Email

 Generate Capital

-Expand the Use of the 4 Percent Low-Income Housing Tax Credit
+Expand Use of the 4 Percent Low-Income Housing Tax Credit

 Provide Pre-Development and Acquisition Financing